simplethings/SimpleThingsTransactionalBundle/README.markdown

+Bundle is **deprecated** in favor of [Context Engine](https://github.com/beberlei/context) which wraps the model layer inside Transactions independent from the framework, offering much more flexibility.

 # SimpleThings TransactionalBundle

 Wraps calls to controllers into a transaction, be it Doctrine DBAL or Persistence Managers (ORM, MongoDB, CouchDB).